the young dreamers of nyc, straight up | look | i-D

 Describe yourself in five words.
 That man is going places!

 How do you feel about last year as a young person?
 As a young person I feel as if 2016 was one of the most important years for the development of teens worldwide.
-For example we saw lil yachty, he's literally a teenager doing things that most kids have dreamt of.
+For example, we saw Lil Yachty, a teenager doing things that most kids have dreamt of.
 Seeing someone so close to age with us doing that has pushed everyone to perfect their craft.

 How can we make our voices heard in 2017?
 Through the arts, I feel as if creative people have opened a path that will allow many individuals to show their unique ideas to the world.
 These ideas will make waves in 2017.